ayomikun-ade/ProjectTest/README.md

-Sure, here's a basic outline for your README.md file:

----

 # MealPal

 MealPal is a web application designed to help users create meal plans easily.
 The application guides users through a signup process with multiple steps and provides a success page upon completion.
 Additionally, it includes a 404 error page for invalid routes and implements form validations.